Fares Arnaout

-Mohamed Fares Al Arnaout (محمد فارس الأرناؤوط; born 31 January 1997) is a Syrian professional footballer who plays as a centre-back for Syrian Premier League club Al-Fotuwa and the Syria national team.
+Mohamed Fares Al Arnaout (محمد فارس الأرناؤوط; born 31 January 1997) is a Syrian professional footballer who plays as a centre-back for Syrian Premier League club Homs Al Fidaa and the Syria national team.

 Club career

 Arnaout previously played for Al-Jazeera, Al-Jaish, Hutteen in Syria.
 He won the Syrian Cup, Syrian Premier League and Syrian Super Cup in his first season with Al-Jaish.
 In the years to come, he would establish himself as a key member of the squad – winning the Syrian League again the following season in 2018/19.

 Arnaout joined Bahraini outfit Al-Muharraq and clinched the 2021 AFC Cup title.
 He later joined Manama Club in the same league.

 Goa

 In July 2022, Indian Super League outfit Goa completed the permanent signing of Arnaout on a one-year deal.

 "I am thrilled at the prospect of playing for FC Goa.
 It's a big challenge for me – to come to India and show people what I am all about and I'm already excited thinking about the start of the new season."